Ancient Near Eastern Studies (M.A.)

 Fields and research foci

-Ancient Oriental Studies is a historical science that conducts philological basic research in Göttingen.
+Ancient Near Eastern Studies is a historical science that conducts philological basic research in Göttingen.
 The emphasis lies in tapping into and interpreting the comprehensive written documents in Akkadian or Sumerian lanugage (approx. 3100 – 500 B.C).
-The research areas of the Department of Ancient Oriental Studies are located in the area of Akkadian literature, religion of ancient orient as well as the Sumerian – Akkadian transfer of language.
+The research areas of the Department of Ancient Near Eastern Studies are located in the area of Akkadian literature, religion of ancient orient as well as the Sumerian – Akkadian transfer of language.

 This programme qualifies graduates for a career in a related field at universities, non-university research insititutions, libraries, museums and collections in inlad and abroad.
 It is the entrance requirement for the graduate college for doctoral studies.
 Outside of the university or scientific area, qualified positions may be found with publishing houses, newspapers, television networks, travel business, in adult education or in the book and art trade.